SOUTH INDIA SAFARI

 click here for a pdf version of this destination write-up - easier to print - no photos

-India, and its diverse bird life, is as vivid, colourful and memorable as anywhere on earth.
+India and its diverse bird life is as vivid, colourful and memorable as anywhere on earth.
 We have planned this tour to show you some of the best wildlife of the sub-continent, in a relatively small area.

-There is the fascinating cultural backdrop of the Kingdom of Mysore; a stay in Ooty, the historical ‘Queen of the Hill Stations’; the quiet rural life and pristine protected wilderness.
+We will experience the fascinating cultural backdrop of the Kingdom of Mysore; a stay in Ooty, the historical ‘Queen of the Hill Stations’; the quiet rural life and pristine protected wilderness.
 Also, the climate of the uplands is very comfortable at this time of year with warm sunny days and cool nights.

 We have been leading tours to South India for many years and agree with the Tatler Travel Guide which rates Kabini Lake, Nagarhole as one of the top five wildlife places in the world.